-Tick & Lyme Testing & Treatment in Bethel, CT
+Tick Removal & Lyme Disease Testing in Bethel, CT

 Tick bites are a common occurrence for Connecticut residents, but no need to fear.
 DOCS Urgent Care of Bethel offers expert care at an affordable price for patients who have been bit by a tick.
 DOCS is home to certified professionals who are skilled in the testing and treatment of Lyme disease.
 DOCS Urgent Care of Bethel has On-Board Certified Physicians available for walk-in patients, or you may book an appointment in advanced.
 We offer extended hours from Monday-Friday, 8am-8pm and Saturday-Sunday, 8am-5pm.

 You may contact us with any questions or concerns you may have prior to your appointment or to schedule an appointment to avoid any wait.
 Remember to provide a valid photo ID and an insurance card at the time of your visit.
 For your convenience, you may download the provided form to complete before your appointment.
 DOCS Urgent Care of Bethel is here to help and happy to provide world-class treatment.

 6 Stony Hill Rd.